tiprankstipranks

 Environmental / Social - Risk 1

-Uncertainty and inconsistency in relevant privacy and data protection laws, the high cost of compliance with such laws, and the failure to comply with related contractual obligations may impact our ability to deliver services and our results of operations
+Uncertainty and inconsistency in privacy and data protection laws relevant to our business, the high cost of compliance with such laws, and the failure to comply with related contractual obligations may impact our ability to deliver services profitably

 During the last several years, there has been a significant increase in data protection and privacy regulations and enforcement activity in many jurisdictions where we and our clients do business.
 These regulations are often complex and at times they impose conflicting requirements among different jurisdictions that we serve.
 For example, the European Union's General Data Protection Regulation (GDPR) imposes data protection requirements for controllers and processers of personally identifiable information collected in Europe, while the California Consumer Privacy Protection Act (CCPA), and other similar acts in other U.S. states imposed similar regulations protecting state residents with a different reach.
+The recently adopted European Union AI Act, the requirements of which are not yet fully tested, may also apply to our services.
 We are also subject to the terms of our privacy policies and client contractual obligations related to privacy, data protection, and information security.
 There is an increased focus on automated processing and services delivered with the use of AI and GenAI tools that may lead to increased regulatory oversight and restrictions that could have an impact on our business.
 The scope of these laws, regulations and policies is subject to differing interpretations, and may be inconsistent among, or conflict with other laws and regulations.
 The regulatory framework for privacy and data protection worldwide is, and is likely to remain for the foreseeable future, uncertain and complex, and it is possible that these varied obligations may be interpreted and applied in a manner that currently we do not anticipate or that they are inconsistent from one jurisdiction to another and may conflict with other rules or our practices.
-For example, the New York Department of Financial Services, which regulates some of our licensed activity, issues its own cybersecurity mandates in addition to those issued by the state of New York and other states that oversee our activities; while the U.S. federal government is considering new national data privacy mandates which would overlap with, contradict or supersede certain state requirements.
-Our public sector clients also established and continue to evolve certain cybersecurity and technology resilience mandates, such as FedRamp and StateRamp, that impact our business and cost of our business delivery.
 Failure to comply with all privacy, data protection and cybersecurity laws and regulations that are relevant to different parts of our business have resulted in, and may result in future legal claims, significant fines, sanctions, or penalties, or loss of licenses; and may increase our cost of operations, make it difficult for us to secure business or efficiently serve our clients.
 Compliance with these evolving regulations requires significant investment which impacts our financial results of operations.
 Well publicized security breaches have led to enhanced government and regulatory scrutiny of the measures being taken by companies to protect against cyberattacks and have resulted in heightened cybersecurity requirements, including additional regulatory expectations and the oversight of vendor activity for licensed service providers, and service providers to public sector clients.
 Unauthorized disclosure of sensitive or confidential client, their customers', and our employees' data, whether through third party breach of our systems or due to negligence or intentional acts of insiders, has exposed us in the past and could expose us in the future to costly litigation and regulatory enforcement.
 It could also impact our reputation and cause us to lose clients, which could adversely affect our financial condition and results of operations.

 Macro & Political